 8. Heap table

-Last but not least, we have Heap table which is a binary tree-based data structure.
+Last but not least, we have the Heap table, which is a binary tree-based data structure.
 It satisfies two properties: Max-Heap and Min-Heap.

-In, Max-Heap parent node is always greater or equal to its child nodes.
-And in Min-Heap, parent node is always less than or equal to its child nodes.
+In, Max-Heap parent node is always greater than or equal to its child nodes.
+And in Min-Heap, the parent node is always less than or equal to its child nodes.

-Let’s understand it with an example of a pyramid of blocks in which we have to follow following rules:
+Let’s understand it with an example of a pyramid of blocks, in which we have to follow the following rules:

 function minHeapify(heap, index) {